Trump administration freezes $2.2 billion in grants to Harvard over campus activism

 “The University will not surrender its independence or relinquish its constitutional rights,” Garber said in a letter to the Harvard community.
 “No government — regardless of which party is in power — should dictate what private universities can teach, whom they can admit and hire, and which areas of study and inquiry they can pursue.”

-Hours later, the government froze billions in Harvard’s federal funding — marking the seventh time the Trump administration has taken the step at one of the nation’s most elite colleges.
-Six of the seven are in the Ivy League.

-The first university targeted by the Trump administration was Columbia, which acquiesced to the government’s demands under the threat of billions of dollars in cuts.
-In an attempt to force compliance with its agenda, the administration also has paused federal funding for the University of Pennsylvania, Brown, Princeton, Cornell and Northwestern.
+The first university targeted by the Trump administration was Columbia, which acquiesced to the government's demands under the threat of billions of dollars in cuts.
+The administration also has paused federal funding for the University of Pennsylvania, Brown, Princeton, Cornell and Northwestern.

 Trump's administration has normalized the extraordinary step of withholding federal money to pressure major academic institutions to comply with the president's political agenda and to influence campus policy.
 The administration has argued universities allowed antisemitism to go unchecked at campus protests last year against Israel's war in Gaza.